-A major ransomware group goes dark just days after threat from Biden
+A major ransomware group goes dark just days after a threat from Biden

 Brett Callow, a ransomware expert with cybersecurity firm Emsisoft, told Mother Jones Tuesday morning that, despite the administration’s threats, it was “far too early to read anything into this,” explaining that site has a history of outages.
 “This could be a temporary outage due to infrastructure upgrades or a disruption by law enforcement or REvil pulling the plug to sail off into the sunset,” Callow cautioned.
 Other researchers echoed the sentiment.

-The FBI and US Cyber Command did not immediately respond to a request for comment.
+The FBI and US Cyber Command declined requests for comment.